FelipeZanini/Zanini-Pizzeria/README.md

   - I started the secret variables in the protected virtual environment.
   - The site was tested on the Heroku terminal and the local terminal.

+  # Manual Testing

-  The link to the test case can be found here: [TestCase](https://github.com/users/FelipeZanini/projects/11)
+  The link to the manual tests can be found here: [TestCase](https://github.com/users/FelipeZanini/projects/11)

+# Defects

+  Defects were documented in github using a custom issue template: [Defects](https://github.com/FelipeZanini/Zanini-Pizzeria/issues/8)

 # HTML Validator